Viola Kisses Everybody

-Viola Kisses Everybody (Viola bacia tutti) is a 1998 Italian comedy film directed by Giovanni Veronesi.
+Viola Kisses Everybody (Viola bacia tutti) is a 1998 Italian romantic comedy film directed by Giovanni Veronesi.

 Leonardo Pieraccioni makes a cameo role in the film as a tourist who asks Massimo Ceccherini information about a beach.

 Plot

 Three friends: Max (Massimo Ceccherini), Samuele (Valerio Mastandrea) and Nicola (Rocco Papaleo) go on holiday in their caravan.
 During the trip, Viola (Asia Argento), who has just robbed a bank, accosts the campers and takes them hostage.
 Initially the three are frightened, but gradually gain confidence with the girl and they become friends.
 Finally they decide to help her dispose of the priceless coins from the robbery.